matejsmycka/linux-id/README.md

 ./install.sh
 ```

+## TPM-FIDO

+This project is a fork of Psanford's [tpm-fido](https://github.com/psanford/tpm-fido) project.
+However, after a discussion with the author, I have decided to create a new repository to better reflect the changes I have made.

+### Differences

+- This project aims to be more accessible to average users.
+- I have updated old methods according to the latest Go standards.
+- Old dependencies (e.g. pinetry) were replaced with updated ones.

+## Future work

+- [ ] Add support for fingerprint and PIN authentication
+- [ ] Add to linux distro package managers

 ## Manual setup

-In order to run `tpm-fido` you will need permission to access `/dev/tpmrm0`.
+In order to run `linux-id` you will need permission to access `/dev/tpmrm0`.
 On Ubuntu and Arch, you can add your user to the `tss` group.

-Your user also needs permission to access `/dev/uhid` so that `tpm-fido` can appear to be a USB device.
+Your user also needs permission to access `/dev/uhid` so that `linux-id` can appear to be a USB device.
 I use the following udev rule to set the appropriate `uhid` permissions:

 ```